johan-backstrom/data-cow/README.md

 </dependency>
 ```

+DataCow has no third party dependencies and is pure java-8.
+It will not
+introduce any security or compatibility concerns.

 ## Introduction

 The idea behind Data Cow is to be able to create datasets for testing with a minimum amount of maintenance applying the